-Have you been doing everything right on your health journey, but you feel like the scale isn’t reflecting all of your hard work?
-Well, the great news is that you are moving forward!
 The scale certainly isn’t a tell-all sign of progress.
-It is just one measurement of health...there are many more ways to track success!
-So, if you have hit a plateau and you’re concerned about the number on the scale, here are five alternative ways to measure weight loss progress without the scale.
+There are SO many more ways to track success!
+So, if you've hit a plateau and you’re concerned about the number on the scale, here are five alternative ways to measure progress without a scale.

 Your Sleep Quality Has Improved

 First of all, you’re sleeping better!
 Getting a good night’s rest has been linked to more active lifestyles and is crucial for optimal health.
-Those who sleep poorly are at risk of increased weight gain or obesity.
+Those who sleep poorly are at risk for a variety of health issues.
 If you have observed an improvement in your sleep quality you can thank your new active lifestyle!

 Satisfaction - Your Eating Habits Have Changed

 Another way to track your progress is to notice how you feel after a meal.
 Feeling satisfied after a meal may be due to the nutrient-rich choices you are making.
 If your plate has fiber, protein, and nutrient-dense foods (fruits and veggies!) you are less likely to feel hungry soon after eating a meal.
-Take it a step further even and think back to how satisfied you felt before you swapped to more nutritious options.
+Take it a step further even and think back to how satisfied you felt before you started listening to your body more.
 Have you noticed any changes?

 You Have More Energy